Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 [docs] class ChoiceSource(enum.Enum): """Source of choices for ``EnumChoice``.""" # KEY and NAME are synonyms.
 KEY = "key" NAME = "name" VALUE = "value" STR = "str"

 [docs] class EnumChoice(click.Choice): """Choice type for ``Enum``.
-Allows to select which part of the members to use as choice strings, by setting the ``choice_source`` parameter to one of: - ``ChoiceSource.KEY`` or ``ChoiceSource.NAME`` to use the key (i.e. the ``name`` property), - ``ChoiceSource.VALUE`` to use the ``value``, - ``ChoiceSource.STR`` to use the ``str()`` string representation, or - A custom callable that takes an ``Enum`` member and returns a string.
-Default to ``ChoiceSource.STR``, which makes you to only have to define the ``__str__()`` method on your ``Enum`` to produce beautiful choice strings. """ choices: tuple[str, ...] """The strings available as choice. .. hint:: Contrary to the parent ``Choice`` class, we store choices directly as strings, not the ``Enum`` members themselves.
+Allows to select which part of the members to use as choice strings, by setting the ``choice_source`` parameter to one of: - ``ChoiceSource.KEY`` or ``ChoiceSource.NAME`` to use the key (the ``name`` property), - ``ChoiceSource.VALUE`` to use the ``value``, - ``ChoiceSource.STR`` to use the ``str()`` string representation, or - A custom callable that takes an ``Enum`` member and returns a string.
+Defaults to ``ChoiceSource.STR``, which only requires you to define the ``__str__()`` method on your ``Enum`` to produce beautiful choice strings. """ choices: tuple[str, ...] """The strings available as choice. .. hint:: Contrary to the parent ``Choice`` class, we store choices directly as strings, not the ``Enum`` members themselves.
 That way there is no surprises when displaying them to the user.
 This trick bypass ``Enum``-specific code path in the Click library.
 Because, after all, a terminal environment only deals with strings: arguments, parameters, parsing, help messages, environment variables, etc. """ def __init__( self, choices: type[enum.Enum], case_sensitive: bool = False, choice_source: ChoiceSource | str | Callable[[enum.Enum], str] = ChoiceSource.STR, show_aliases: bool = False, ) -> None: """Same as ``click.Choice``, but takes an ``Enum`` as ``choices``.
 Also defaults to case-insensitive matching. """ self._enum: type[enum.Enum] """The ``Enum`` class used for choices.""" self._enum_map: dict[str, enum.Enum] """Mapping of choice strings to ``Enum`` members.""" self._choice_source: ChoiceSource | Callable[[enum.Enum], str] """The source used to derive choice strings from Enum members.""" self._show_aliases = show_aliases """Whether to show member aliases in help messages. .. attention:: Only works with ``ChoiceSource.KEY``, ``ChoiceSource.NAME`` and ``ChoiceSource.VALUE``. """ # Keep the Enum class around. assert issubclass(choices, enum.Enum), ( f"choice_enum must be a subclass of Enum, got {choices!r}." ) self._enum = choices # Normalize choice_source to ChoiceSource. if isinstance(choice_source, str) and not callable(choice_source): self._choice_source = getattr(ChoiceSource, choice_source.upper()) else: self._choice_source = choice_source # Build the mapping of choice strings to Enum members. self._enum_map = {} # Rely on Enum internals to extract all members, including aliases. if self._show_aliases: if self._choice_source in (ChoiceSource.KEY, ChoiceSource.NAME): member_source = self._enum.__members__ elif self._choice_source == ChoiceSource.VALUE: member_source = ( self._enum._value2member_map_ # type: ignore[assignment] ) else: raise RuntimeError( f"Cannot use {self._choice_source!r} with show_aliases=True." ) for choice, member in member_source.items(): self._check_choice_str(member, choice) self._enum_map[choice] = member # No need to include aliases in the choices: iterate the Enum to let it # provide us with the canonical members. else: for member in self._enum: choice = self.get_choice_string(member) # Duplicates are still under the responsibility of the user. if choice in self._enum_map: raise ValueError( f"{self._enum} has duplicated choice string {choice!r} for " f"members {self._enum_map[choice]!r} and {member!r} when using " f"{self._choice_source!r}." ) self._enum_map[choice] = member super().__init__(choices=self._enum_map, case_sensitive=case_sensitive) def _check_choice_str(self, member: enum.Enum, choice: Any) -> None: """Check that the derived choice string is indeed a string.""" if not isinstance(choice, str): raise TypeError( f"{member!r} produced non-string choice {choice!r} when using " f"{self._choice_source!r}." )

-[docs] def get_choice_string(self, member: enum.Enum) -> str: """Derivate the choice string from the given ``Enum``'s ``member``.""" if self._choice_source in (ChoiceSource.KEY, ChoiceSource.NAME): choice = member.name elif self._choice_source == ChoiceSource.VALUE: choice = member.value elif self._choice_source == ChoiceSource.STR: choice = str(member) elif callable(self._choice_source): try: choice = self._choice_source(member) except Exception as ex: raise ValueError( f"cannot call {self._choice_source!r} on for {member!r}: {ex}" ) from ex self._check_choice_str(member, choice) return choice
+[docs] def get_choice_string(self, member: enum.Enum) -> str: """Derive the choice string from the given ``Enum``'s ``member``.""" if self._choice_source in (ChoiceSource.KEY, ChoiceSource.NAME): choice = member.name elif self._choice_source == ChoiceSource.VALUE: choice = member.value elif self._choice_source == ChoiceSource.STR: choice = str(member) elif callable(self._choice_source): try: choice = self._choice_source(member) except Exception as ex: raise ValueError( f"cannot call {self._choice_source!r} on {member!r}: {ex}" ) from ex else: raise ValueError(f"Unsupported choice source {self._choice_source!r}.") self._check_choice_str(member, choice) return choice

-[docs] def normalize_choice( self, choice: enum.Enum | str, ctx: click.Context | None ) -> str: """Expand the parent's ``normalize_choice()`` to accept ``Enum`` members as input.
-Parent method expects a string, but here we allow passing ``Enum`` members too. """ if isinstance(choice, enum.Enum): choice = self.get_choice_string(choice) return super().normalize_choice(choice, ctx)
+[docs] def normalize_choice(self, choice: object, ctx: click.Context | None) -> str: """Expand the parent's ``normalize_choice()`` to accept ``Enum`` members as input.
+An ``Enum`` member is mapped to its choice string first; any other value is passed to the parent untouched. """ if isinstance(choice, enum.Enum): choice = self.get_choice_string(choice) return super().normalize_choice(choice, ctx)

 [docs] def convert( self, value: Any, param: click.Parameter | None, ctx: click.Context | None ) -> enum.Enum: """Convert the input value to the corresponding ``Enum`` member.
 The parent's ``convert()`` is going to return the choice string, which we then map back to the corresponding ``Enum`` member. """ choice_string = super().convert(value, param, ctx) return self._enum_map[choice_string]